SocialInteractionGAN: Multi-person Interaction Sequence Generation: Introduction

-The task of generating human interaction data, as defined above, shares many ties with two other tasks: text generation and trajectory prediction.
+The generation of discrete social action sequences of several people considering the interpersonal synchrony shares many ties with text generation in NLP and trajectory prediction in crowded environments.
 As in text generation, we seek to produce sequences of discrete data, or tokens, although the size of the token dictionary will typically be orders of magnitude smaller than that of any language.
 Discrete sequence generation in an adversarial setting comes with well identified limitations: non-differentiability that prevents backpropagating gradients from the discriminator, and lack of information on the underlying structure of the sequence~\cite{guo2018long}, due to the too restrictive nature of the binary signal of the discriminator.
 To overcome the first issue, the generator can be thought of as a stochastic policy trained with policy gradient~\cite{yu2017seqgan}.
 However, as noted in~\cite{guo2018long}, sequences produced via vanilla policy gradient methods see their quality decrease as their length grows, and therefore do not usually exceed 20 tokens.
 Another drawback of these methods is that they rely on several rounds of Monte Carlo search to estimate a policy reward, noticeably slowing down training.